 Reasons to avoid

 This is a machine that will offer you a big performance tradeoff, offering an answer to the great PC gaming debate.
 Frame rate or resolution?
 Razer's answer is very much frame rate.
-With a 360Hz refresh rate you should have the smoothest gaming experience of your life.
+With a 360Hz refresh rate, you should have the smoothest gaming experience of your life.
 But be warned the resolution is only 1920x1080.

-Design: Not as loud as other gaming laptops, this is a more elegant design in a deep black.
+Its design isn't as loud as other gaming laptops, this is a more elegant design in a deep black.
 Our one qualm about the design would be the bumper bezel at the bottom of the screen.
+As mentioned, the dreamy 360Hz refresh rate is the standout element of this laptop but this does come at a cost to the resolution (only 1920x1080).

-Battery: In our testing we found the Razer to put in a pretty impressive showing with around five and a half hours battery life in general use.
+The RTX 3080 GPU is powerful enough to run pretty much anything at maximum or nearly the maximum settings, particularly given the resolution of the screen.
+In our testing we found the Razer to put in a pretty impressive showing with around five and a half hours battery life in general use.
 As is always the case, expect much less when playing strenuous games, around 1-2 hours.

 Read more: Razer Blade 15 Advanced